IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

-# How to configure the PLC?
+# How to configure the PLC

 This sections provides a quick guide to configure the PLC for the AIP application.